 Builder's Notes: Pocket FT8

-I was building the "Pocket FT8" transceiver by Charles Hill W5BAA during 2021.
+I worked on the "Pocket FT8" transceiver by Charles Hill W5BAA during 2021 and the project stopped in May 2022.

 Project announcement: https://wsjtx.groups.io/g/main/message/28645